Norway’s Sectoral Programme for Gender Equality

 In 2017, Norway will finish a project on The Nordic Countries’ Implementation of the Istanbul Convention.
 The project will look at how the Nordic countries implement a variety of obligations, with regard to efforts preventing domestic violence in the Nordic countries, and the protection and support provided to victims of violence.
 The objective is to learn from each other’s work, develop and improve efforts.
 It is important to share experiences with other countries in Europe.

-From 29 to 30 November 2017, Norway is hosting a joint Nordic conference where the results will be presented and discussed.
+In January 2018, Norway is hosting a joint Nordic conference where the results from the project are presented and discussed.
 The Istanbul Project will result in a report, describing, comparing and analyzing the implemented measures in the Nordic countries.